Satsujjinn/nexusfiles/README.md

 # NexusFiles 2025

 NexusFiles 2025 showcases a SwiftUI 6 workflow for collecting structured data and exporting it to Microsoft Excel.
 The app contains three data-entry forms and includes a share extension for importing files.
+While a minimal macOS build and CLI are provided, the primary experience is designed for iPhone.

 The interface is presented in English.
 The Home screen automatically populates with folders useful for agricultural documentation such as "Spray Programs" and "MRL".